 Where we are now

-We are currently consulting on a series of specific changes to the proposals for East Pye Solar.
-This Targeted Consultation will run from Wednesday 22 October to Wednesday 26 November 2025.
+We held a targeted consultation on a series of specific changes to the Scheme development boundary from Wednesday 22 October to Wednesday 26 November 2025.
+This consultation is now closed.

 Next steps